 Roxana Mihai was born in Romania.
 She made her debut as Rosina in the “Il Barbiere di Siviglia” by Rossini continuing with Zerlina (Don Giovanni- W. A. Mozart), Dama I (Die Zauberflöte- W.A.
 Mozart), Adele (Die Fledermaus- J. Strauss) and Norina (Don Pasquale- G. Donizetti).
 In the National Theater “Lucian Blaga” Cluj Napoca she performed in the production “Ma joc cu voi asa cum doriti” and “Zilele noastre ca fumul” by the director Anca Mihut.
 She played the role of Margaret in the National Theater “Lucian Blaga” Cluj Napoca in the romanian premiere of the rock opera “Richard III” by William Shakespeare followed by the concert “The Universe of the Opera” in the Philharmonic “Ion Dumitrescu” in Valcea.

 In 2010, she was accepted in the Master for Singing at the University of Vest in Timisoara where she received an Erasmus scholarship for the Opera studies at the Conservatorio di Musica di Adria “Antonio Buzzolla” (Italy).
 Roxana Mihai sang as a soloist at the Gerard Bechar Center (Jerusalem-Israel), Schloss Seefeld, Gasteig, Staathale Germering, Theaterei Herrlingen, Festsaal Unterschleißheim (Germany) and church concerts throughout Europe.
-Roxana will be singing during the Chopin Project’s German premiere.
+Roxana has sung for the Chopin Project’s German premiere.